AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 {sample}STOCK\_Scroller\_04{sample}

 We can also adjust the labels of the axis.
-For example, let's make them of black color and format them to show the first day of each month.
+For example, let's make them of black color and format them to show the year and the date for first days of each week.

 ```
-// adjust the scroller axis

-var labels = chart.scroller().xAxis().labels();

-var minorLabels = chart.scroller().xAxis().minorLabels();

 labels.textFormatter(function() {
-  return anychart.format.dateTime(this.tickValue, 'dd MMM yyyy');
+  return "'" + anychart.format.dateTime(this.tickValue, "yy");
 });
 labels.fontColor('#000');

 minorLabels.textFormatter(function(){
-  return anychart.format.dateTime(this.tickValue, 'dd MMM yyyy');
+  return anychart.format.dateTime(this.tickValue, 'MMM, d');
 });
 minorLabels.fontColor('#000');
+minorLabels.fontSize(9);
 ```

 {sample}STOCK\_Scroller\_05{sample}